Jaquan Brisker: 2025

 For 2025, Dennis Allen was brought in as the Bears' defensive coordinator under new head coach Ben Johnson; Brisker praised the hire, expressing interest in becoming a "Swiss Army knife" type of player under Allen.
 He began the season by primarily playing free safety due to injuries at cornerback.

 Brisker recorded his first interception of the year in Week 6 against the Washington Commanders, jumping a would-be touchdown pass from Jayden Daniels to Deebo Samuel.

+Pittsburgh Steelers

+On March 16, 2026, Brisker signed with the Pittsburgh Steelers on a one-year, $5.5 million contract.